krenalis/krenalis/doc/src/javascript-sdk/methods.md

 #### RudderStack Compatibility

 To match RudderStack's `reset()` behavior, choose the "A-B-C" or "AB-C" strategy in Chichi.
-The only difference is that RudderStack changes the session, while Chichi does not.
+The only difference is that RudderStack clears the current session and starts a new one, while Chichi does not.
 In Chichi, `reset(true)` works the same way as it does in RudderStack for all strategies.

 ## debug